python/mypy/test-data/unit/README.md

 - The builtins used by default in unit tests live in `test-data/unit/lib-stub`.

-- Individual test cases can override the stubs by using `[builtins fixtures/foo.pyi]`;
-  this targets files in `test-data/unit/fixtures`.
+- Individual test cases can override the builtins stubs by using `[builtins fixtures/foo.pyi]`; this targets files in `test-data/unit/fixtures`.
   Feel free to modify existing files there or create new ones as you deem fit.

+- Test cases can also use `[typing fixtures/typing-full.pyi]` to use a more complete stub for `typing` that contains the async types, among other things.

 - Feel free to add additional stubs to that `fixtures` directory, but generally don't expand files in `lib-stub` without first discussing the